DownsideupmediaUSA/bdc-undrgrd-v-001/brandonchecklist.md

 *****SAVE YOUR PROGRESS PLEASE THANK YYYYYOUUUU*****

 IV.
 Build out Controller Routes

+    A.User
+      1.create_user (signup_)
+        a)gets create_user form and sends to user -x b)posts completed form & redirects to user/index page -x c)logout ends session and sends user back to login page -x

+      2.index -
+        a)Welcomes signed in user
+        b)link to allow user to view all tracks c)link to allow user to view all mixes
+      3.login
+        a)gets login form
+        b)if valid user redirects to index
+      4.show
+        a)shows data(content) of new tracks
+        b)shows edited data(content) of a selected tracks.
     A.Tracks
      1.edit
       a)gets edit form and sends to user